Holiday Parks in Essex

 Essex has been welcoming city dwellers to its coastline for decades.
-Home to household names like Clacton-on-sea, the county is a relatively short drive from London, making an Essex holiday ideal for the quickest of breaks away.
+Home to household names like Clacton-on-Sea, the county is a relatively short drive from London, making an Essex holiday ideal for the quickest of breaks away.
 With over 350 miles of coastline, it’s easy to see why an Essex caravan holiday by the sea opens a world of opportunity.
-You won’t be stuck for things to do inland either, with historic towns like Colchester and southend on sea just a short drive away.
+You won’t be stuck for things to do inland either, with historic towns like Colchester just a short drive away.

 Things to do in Essex